 The Reactive Scene

-Now that your protagonist is thwarted, it’s time to give him some space.
-This scene is where your heroine makes a decision about what to do next.
+Now that you have thwarted your protagonist, it’s time to give him some space.
+This scene is where your heroine decides what to do next.

 Checklist for the Reactive Scene